 I’ve changed some things to make burning firewood easier this year.
 Last year my wood was stacked and covered with blue, plastic tarps.
 I had to trudge through the snow to the stacks of snow covered wood, brush it off and dig it out, then haul it in through the back sliding door to the living room.

 By about mid-winter the snow was so high, and with the thaws and re-freezes, the wood became buried in solid snow hills.
 I dug out what I could, but mostly I was careful to not use too much.
 There is always the threat of an ice storm that would cause days without power.
 If that happened, keeping my small wood stove going for a week or more would really use up the wood.

 This year I have a new plan.
-I had a wood shed built this summer and a door now replaces the window in the back of my garage.
+I had a wood shed built this summer!
+I also added a door to the back of the garage.
 I can walk out the back of my garage and within a few steps I will be in the wood shed collecting dry pieces of firewood.
+This is much better!

 More is stacked inside the garage and so I feel like I am ready for the winter’s cold.
 No more shoveling out the tarp covered piles.
 The wood shed was an investment that I will enjoy for a while.